eead-csic-compbio/scripting_linux_shell/session0.md

 # Session 0: setup

 Computer scientists often start counting from zero.
 In this course, session 0 is about setting up the required environment for the course.
+Basically, you can use any Linux terminal.
+Just notice that we are using a user called *osboxes*, which may be different from your username in your system, so that the output of the examples may vary a little.

-For this course we are using Ubuntu 20.04.
-In this session, we present different ways to install Ubuntu.
-Of course, you can always install Ubuntu as native OS.
-In any case, if you have a Linux terminal available, either Ubuntu or another distribution, you can always follow this course.
-To make things easier to follow, you may wish to follow the lessons as a user called "osboxes".
+Therefore, if you already have a Linux terminal available or you want to install Linux as your native OS (either Ubuntu or any other distribution), you may skip this session.
+Here, we present different ways to install Ubuntu, or other alternative ways to obtain a Linux terminal.

 - [Using a virtual machine (VM)](#using-a-virtual-machine--vm-)
 - [Ubuntu embedded in Windows 10](#ubuntu-embedded-in-windows-10)
 - [Other options](#other-options)

 ## Using a virtual machine (VM)

-A virtual machine allows us to run a OS different from the one installed as native OS on our computer.
+A virtual machine allows us to run a different OS (aka *guest OS*) from the one installed as native OS on our computer (aka *host OS*).

 There are different virtualization applications.
 One option to install a VM is:
-- Download and install Oracle VM VirtualBox (https://www.virtualbox.org/) on your system
+- Download and install **Oracle VM VirtualBox** (https://www.virtualbox.org/) on your system
-- In your web browser, go to osboxes.org, downloads, and look for Ubuntu 20.04
+- In your web browser, go to https://www.osboxes.org/, **downloads**, and look for **Ubuntu 20.04**
 - Once the image for Ubuntu has been downloaded, open VirtualBox
-- Within VirtualBox, click on "New", choose Linux, Ubuntu, and use an existing drive
+- Within VirtualBox, click on **New**, choose Linux, Ubuntu, and the option to use an existing drive
-- Browse and choose the Ubuntu image
+- Browse and choose the Ubuntu image which you downloaded from osboxes.org
-- Follow the wizard to install the Ubuntu OS.
+- Follow the wizard to install the Ubuntu OS (default options should be fine)
-- Once the process ends, within VirtualBox select the Ubuntu VM and click "Start"
+- Once the process ends, within VirtualBox select the Ubuntu VM and click **Start**

 ### Changing the keyboard distribution

 It is likely that some user will need to change the keyboard distribution.
-To do this, within the Ubuntu VM, click on the *Show applications* button, type *settings*, and click on the icon.
-A *Settings* window will emerge, and on the left menu go down to *Region & Language* and click on it.
-There, below the *Input Sources* section, just click on the *+* icon, then the *...* icon, and look for your language.
-If you cannot find it, choose *Other*, to see a full list of languages, and search again for yours.
-Click on your choice, and click *Add*.
-Then, you should remove other languages, or change priorities moving the one of your choice to the top of the list below the *Input Sources* section.
+To do this, within the Ubuntu VM, click on the **Show applications** button, type **settings**, and click on the icon.
+A **Settings** window will emerge, and on the left menu go down to **Region & Language** and click on it.
+There, below the **Input Sources** section, just click on the **+** icon, then the **...** icon, and look for your language.
+If you cannot find it, choose **Other**, to see a full list of languages, and search again for yours.
+Click on your choice, and click **Add**.
+Then, you should remove other languages, or change priorities moving the one of your choice to the top of the list below the **Input Sources** section.

 ### Disabling screen saving